wendellabino07/portfolio/README.md

     <div>
         <h3><a href="https://github.com/wendellabino07/personalDashboard.git">Personal Dashboard</a></h3>
         <p>
-            This personal dashboard of mine summarizes what I want to happen in the future.
-I am interested in going overseas to explore more opportunities about data related jobs.
-I have seen and briefly read about those jobs, and I want to explore them.
-In this personal dashboard, it includes my profile, almost everything about my college credentials, and a brief introduction explain why I chose the dataset of data related jobs.
+            This dashboard is a little project that I have done as exercise.
+In this dashboard, it includes my profile, almost everything about my college credentials, and a brief introduction explain why I chose the dataset of data related jobs.
 Apart from that, there is a map graph there connected with the two other subgraphs below that could give insights about what job openings there should I pursue.
             To see the dashboard itself, check out the respository by clicking the title of this section.
         </p>
     </div>
 </div>